-What Is a C-SNP, or Medicare Chronic Conditions Special Needs Plan?
+What Is a Medicare Chronic Conditions Special Needs Plan (C-SNP)?

 A C-SNP, also known as a Chronic Condition Special Needs Plan, is a type of Medicare Advantage Plan specifically tailored to meet the needs of individuals with chronic conditions.
 These plans meet the minimum coverage requirements set forth by Original Medicare, but they may also offer additional benefits.
 Some of the chronic conditions covered by C-SNPs include: